gabepk/Interface_2Path/README.md

 # NoSQL database

 NoSQL databases are an alternative to the tradition RDBMS to handle big data effectively.
-When relational databases started facing issues related to large scaling and high-concurrency, NoSQL database brought flexibility in different sorts of formats, such as key-value, document, graph, etc. Each format has its own characteristics, potentials and drawbacks.
+When relational databases started facing issues related to large scaling and high-concurrency, NoSQL database brought flexibility in different sorts of formats, such as key-value, document, graph, etc. Each format has its own characteristics, advantages and drawbacks.

 The 2path was build as a NoSQL database, more specificaly a graph database, due to the large amount of data it contains.

 # Graph database